You can get your music heard by MILLIONS using TikTok.

 - Promote your music in a creative way

-- Send that content to Influencers with high follower count (even if you have to DM them through Instagram).
+- Send that content to Influencers with a high follower count (even if you have to DM them through Instagram)

 If creating content is not your thing, you might lean towards this alternative strategy.

 We recognise that many artists feel, that because they are a musician, not a marketer, strategy #2 might be more up their street.
 However, you will need to invest a little money and a lot of time to make this strategy work.